 But I think about the hebdomads for myself, and I keep these speculations in my memory rather than sharing them with any of those people whose impertinence and insolence permits nothing to be analyzed without joking and laughter.
-Accordingly, don’t be opposed to obscurities stemming from brevity; since they are the faithful guardian of the secret they have this advantage: they speak only to those
+Accordingly, don’t be opposed to obscurities stemming from brevity; since they are the faithful guardian of the secret they have this advantage: they speak only to those who are worthy.
+Therefore, as is the customary practice in mathematics and also in other disciplines, I have first put forward terms and rules, in accordance with which I shall work out all that follows.

 Boethius likely had a connection to esoteric doctrine via the Pythagoreans (his mundane connection to neo-Pythagoreanism is considered by scholars to be settled).
-He was a “classically educated” man, but as Miranda Lundy points out in Quadrivium, the four sciences of Number, Music, Cosmology & Geometry were actually formerly sacred sciences, and most definitively not a preparatory or prerequisite curriculum for anything else except sacral or transformative theology or philosophy.
+He was a “classically educated” man, but as Miranda Lundy points out in , the four sciences of Number, Music, Cosmology & Geometry were actually formerlysacred sciences, and most definitively not a preparatory or prerequisite curriculum for anything else except sacral or transformative theology or philosophy.
 Sarah Lassin argues that Boethius’ reference to the Egyptian “hebdomads” (which plays an important role within the Neopythagorean literature of Hierocles and Nicomachus of Gerasa) is highly significant for the discussion of God & creation.
 In fact, it is not necessary even to mention the Egyptian origins of these terms, since Proclus discusses them extensively on Plato, and Plato (and also Herodotus) thought that the Greeks derived much of their mysteries from Egypt.
 The Egyptian context makes the connections between philosophy and religion even more apparent:

-Hermes tells Tat (XIII), that “the tent” or “tabernacle” of the Earthly body was formed by the circle of the Zodiac (XIII.12 & Ascl.35) and dominated by fate, who’s decrees, according to the astrologers, were unbreakable.
-The seven planets represented the “perfect movements” of the Deities, the unalterable “will of the Gods” as expressed in predictable astral phenomena.
-Magicians tried to compel this will, while Hermetism did not try to resist fate, but irreversibly moved beyond it.
+.
 The existence of the Deities was acknowledged (they belonged to the order of creation and were the object of sacrifices and processions and the celestial Powers ruling the astrological septet).
 Indeed, the Deities, Hermes and God were situated in the eighth, ninth and tenth sphere (Ogdoad, Ennead and Decad).
 The “eighth” involved purification, Self-knowledge and the direct “gnostic” experience of the “Nous” as “logos”, whereas in the “ninth” man was deified by assuming God’s attributes, as did the Godman Hermes, in particular His Universal Mind, the Divine Nous, Intellect or “soul of God” (XII.9).
 The “tenth” or Decad was God Himself for Himself.

 And the Egyptians mysteries are linked to Hermes Trismegestus, which context resurfaces during the Renaissance when Greek translators made the Emerald Tablet available in Italy.
 This Egyptian link might also explain the persistence at Alexandria of a Christian esoteric tradition- Alexandria is also the home of the tragic conflict concerning Hypatia and the library, a conflict that did not occur until the Greek influence had waned in the Church.

-Aquinas discusses Boethius and the hebdomads in a treatise, & it is instructive to compare the two discussions; by Aquinas’ time, the debate is far more abstract and limited to logical distinctions, as opposed to being “transformative”.
+Given that Boethius was the schoolmaster of medieval and early modern Europe, one might almost say that these doctrines “sub-created” Europe.
+Thomas Aquinas discussesBoethius and the hebdomads in a treatise, & it is instructive to compare the two discussions; by Aquinas’ time, the debate is far more abstract and limited to logical distinctions, as opposed to being “transformative”.

-As perennialist studies on Boethius make clear, his theories of music and number (as found in minor tractates) gives a better background for the dialectic that occurs within the Consolation of Philosophy.
-Boethius was not simply a well-informed “liberal” who opposed barbarian elements at Court – he was a lover of wisdom who was in an intimate and self-converting dialogue with Sophia herself, one who was willing to pay the final price for that which he had found and was finding.
+As perennialist studies on Boethius make clear, his theories of music and number (as found in minor tractates) gives a better background for the dialectic that occurs within theConsolation of Philosophy.
+Boethius was not simply a well-informed “liberal” who opposed barbarian elements at Court — he was a lover of wisdom who was in an intimate and self-converting dialogue with Sophia herself, one who was willing to pay the final price for that which he had found and was finding.

 During the Dark Ages in Europe, acquaintance with the works of Plato was at second or even third hand, through the writings of authors such as Macrobius, Martianus Capella, Augustine, Boethius, Calcidius’ translation of the Timaeus, and John Scotus Erigena.
 The most important contribution in the vernacular was provided by the late ninth century reworking of Boethius’ De consolatione Philosophiae.